lightningnetwork/lnd/docs/INSTALL.md

 This command requires `bitcoind` (almost any version should do) to be available in the system's `$PATH` variable.
 Otherwise some of the tests will fail.

+### Using lnd as library

+To use lnd as a library use `go get` command with a tagged version `go get github.com/lightningnetwork/lnd@v0.13.1-beta`.
+To the go.mod add this
+`replace go.etcd.io/etcd => go.etcd.io/etcd v0.5.0-alpha.5.0.20201125193152-8a03d2e9614b`
+if the `go get` fails.

 # Available Backend Operating Modes